rhochgraf21/RITCampusFood/README.md

 ## Usage

-All of the project code that runs on the websiter is contained in this file (just raw html/css/js).
+All of the project code that runs on the website is contained in the index.html file (just raw html/css/js).

 The files lightmode.css and darkmode.css are for reference and are not used by the site.